ReliaQualAssociates/ramstk/docs/user/function.rst

 When the Function tab is selected in the Module Book, a hierarchical tree of all the Functions associated with the selected Revision is displayed.
-The attributes displayed for each Function are determined by the settings in the :ref:`sec-ramstk-user-configuration` file.
+The attributes displayed for each Function are determined by the settings in the function.toml file (see :ref:`sec-ramstk-user-configuration`).
 The following attributes are available for display in the Function tab of the Module Book.

 .. tabularcolumns:: |r|l|
 .. table:: **Function Attributes Available to Module Book**